iQuantC/FeatureStore_with_Feast_Redis/README.md

 # MLOps Feature Store w/ Feast & Redis
-In this project, we will build a simple yet practical MLOps project that demonstrates how to use Feast as a feature store and Redis as Online feature store to serve features to a ML model pipeline.
+In this project, we will build a simple yet practical MLOps project that demonstrates a local feature store with Parquet file offline feature store and Redis online feature store.
+We will also "materialize or load" feature values from the offline store into the Redis online store.
+Then, we will read the latest features from the Redis online store to serve features for the training of a Machine Learning model and inferencing.

 ## Set Up Environment